CarnegieMellon-PlantD/plantd-modeling/SPEC.md

     - PROMETHEUS_HOST
     - PROMETHEUS_PASSWORD
         - if missing, no password is sent
-    - KUBERNETES_SERVICE_ADDRESS
-        - if missing default is https://kubernetes.default.svc
-    - GROUP
-        - use windtunnel.plantd.org
-    - CONTROLLER_VERSION
+    - EXPERIMENTS
+        - json dictionary, where the keys are the names of experiments in the form namespace.name, and the values are the records containing describe information for all experiments
-        - currently v1alpha1
+    - LOADPATTERNS
+        - json dictionary of all load patterns mentioned in the EXPERIMENTS.

 2. *build* To build a model from a set of experiments, call `python make.py build`
     - This writes model parameters to redis, with key `twin:$TWIN_NAME:model_params`

 3. *end_detector* To determine when a pipeline may have finished processing the data that was passed in in an experiment, call `python make.py end_detector`
-    - EXPERIMENT_NAMES should contain just one experiment namespace.name
+    - EXPERIMENTS should contain just one experiment
     - TWIN_NAME is ignored for this call
     - This writes the end time to redis, with key `experiment:namespace.name:detected_end`